Nottingham-CTU/REDCap-UI-Tweaker/README.md

 Only administrators can set the URL to an absolute URL or a relative URL for a different project (where `pid` has a value other than `*`).

+### If custom logo/name is displayed
+Within the project settings in the REDCap control center, there is an option to display the custom logo and institution name at the top of all project pages.
+If that option is set to yes, this setting allows it to be further adjusted so only the logo or only the institution name is displayed.

+This setting is only available to administrators.

 ### Form navigation fix
 When submitting a form and navigating away from the form (e.g. *Save & Go To Next Form*), a